speedyfriend433/EvilWorkspace/README.md

 }
 ```

-Expectedly this did not worked or the sucess rate was pretty bad, but then I attempted something differently and I was stunned by this dicovery.
-It turns out the sucess rate of restarting your own app using this vulnerability increases the longer the loop occurs.
+Expectedly this did not worked or the success rate was pretty bad, but then I attempted something differently and I was stunned by this dicovery.
+It turns out the success rate of restarting your own app using this vulnerability increases the longer the loop occurs.
 So i changed...

 ```swift
 exit(0)